cap-js/docs/node.js/fiori.md

 It's also possible to use the array variant to register a handler for both entities, for example: `srv.on('boundActionOrFunction', ['MyEntity', 'MyEntity.drafts'], /*...*/)`.

 :::warning
-If a bound action/function is called on an active entity, custom handlers need to take care that a draft entity doesn't exist.
+If a bound action/function modifies an active entity instance, custom handlers need to take care that a draft entity doesn't exist, otherwise all changes are overridden when saving the draft.
 :::

 Additionally, you can add your logic to the draft-specific events as follows: